Reesa Teesa’s ‘Who TF Did I Marry’ & The Highs & Lows Of Oversharing On TikTok

 Real life has always been a lot stranger than fiction.
-Netflix, Hulu, and Tubi’s scripted catalogs can easily take a backseat to the unbelievable true stories mined directly from the everyday lives displayed freely on social media platforms.
+The scripted catalogs on streaming services can easily take a backseat to the unbelievable true stories mined directly from the everyday lives displayed freely on social media platforms.
 But one nightmarish reality has taken over TikTok in the last week that isn’t just an entertaining thrill ride — complete with head-scratching confusion, hair-raising suspense, and a sprinkle of sarcastic, “Girl, no he didn’t?!” comedy — but also a stark reminder of the perils that accompany oversharing personal stories on social media.

 AdvertisementADVERTISEMENT